Silverdale, Lancashire

 Silverdale is a village and civil parish within the City of Lancaster district of Lancashire, England.
 The village stands on Morecambe Bay, near the border with Cumbria, 4.5 mi north west of Carnforth and 8.5 mi of Lancaster.
-The parish had a population of 1,519 recorded in the 2011 census.
+The parish had a population of 1,599 in the 2021 census.

 Silverdale forms part of the Arnside and Silverdale National Landscape (formerly AONB).
 The RSPB's Leighton Moss nature reserve is close to the village train station.
 The National Trust owns several pieces of land in the area.
 The former Tarmac-owned Trowbarrow quarry is now a SSSI and popular climbing location.
 The Lancashire Coastal Way footpath goes from Silverdale to Freckleton, and the Cumbria Coastal Way from Silverdale to Gretna.

-It is served by nearby Silverdale railway station on the line from Lancaster to Barrow in Furness.

 Governance

 Silverdale is in the UK Parliamentary Constituency of Morecambe and Lunesdale, represented since 2024 by Lizzi Collinge (Labour), who defeated the previous incumbent, Conservative David Morris in the 2024 general election.

 Before Brexit, it was in the North West England European Parliamentary Constituency.

 Silverdale has a parish council, the lowest level of local government.
 In May 2023, six parish councillors were elected unopposed.

 The village is in the non-metropolitan district of the City of Lancaster.
 The Silverdale ward includes the parishes of Yealand Conyers and Yealand Redmayne and has a total population of 2,035.
 On Lancaster City Council it is represented by one Liberal Democrat councillor, elected for a four-year term in May 2023.

 Silverdale is in the non-metropolitan county of Lancashire.
 On Lancashire County Council it forms part of Lancaster Rural North electoral division, and is represented by one Reform UK councillor elected for a four-year term in May 2025.
 It was previously in Lancaster Rural District until its abolition in 1974 under the Local Government Act 1972.